Music Box Collection

 The Museum MATSUSHIMA also has a shop and a cafe

-At the museum cafe, you can enjoy rich coffee made using the unusual wood-fire roasting method, as well as sweets, snacks, and even lunch.
-It's a
+At the museum cafe, you can enjoy rich coffee made using a rare wood-fired roasting method, as well as sweets, light meals, and lunch.
+It

-fun place to take a break and talk about what you saw at the museum!
+'s also fun to take a break and chat about what you saw at the museum!

 Museum Cafe